May 4, 2018

 Kubernetes abstracts compute, network, and storage resources into units called Pods.
 Kubernetes is responsible for managing these Pods, which can be thought of as a wrapper around a single container or multiple containers work together.
 Correspondingly, Kubernetes can indirectly manage single instance of a containerized microservice or multiple microservices that collaborate in a well-defined manner.
 For the remainder of this document, any reference to microservices running within Pods implies that the microservice is containerized.
 Figure 1 illustrates microservices running within Pods that are themselves placed within Nodes (which represent the underlying physical or virtual machine resource).

-fig 1: Microservices inside Kubernetes Pods
+Figure 1: Microservices inside Kubernetes Pods__

 We will examine how Kubernetes can be used to manage 3 aspects of microservice architecture: